tytydraco/yessleep/out/Im_at_war_with_my_Best_Friend_Part_3.md

 "Why?"
 Mia said, standing up as well.
 I looked at my phone and then back to her.

 "I just need to go somewhere.
 I'll be back, I promise," I reassure her.
-"Tell Quintin that I went somewhere," I walked out of the room and down the stairs, and with that, I was on my way to Roseman Park, with the USB still in my pocket.
+"Tell Quintin that I went somewhere," I walked out of the room and down the stairs, and with that, I was on my way to Roseman Park, forgetting the USB was still in my pocket.

 I don't know how long the walk was there, maybe 15 minutes?
 The journey was a blur.
 I just know I started regretting my decision halfway there, and I was a tad bit terrified about seeing Andrew again, but I decided it was for the best.
 I saw the sign for Roseman Park come into view, signifying that I had made it.
 I didn't see anybody else around.
 The street was idle.